rhKashif/SteamPulse/README.md

 3. `terraform apply` to construct AWS resources.

-4. You should receive the database endpoint as an output.
-This can now be passed to the `.env` files
+4. You should receive the database endpoint and dashboard url as an output.
+These can now be passed to the `.env` files

 5. Use `psql` to run `schema.sql` targetting your cloud database.